-Cohort analysis is an analytical method which unlike general tracking of metrics allows one to see the behaviour of various groups of users more clearly.
-It reveals if buying traffic was profitable, if product changes affect users’ engagement in a positive way, and if marketing activities led to better monetisation or not.
+Cohort analysis is an analytical method that unlike general tracking of metrics allows one to see the behavior of various groups of users more clearly.
+It reveals if buying traffic was profitable if product changes affect users’ engagement in a positive way, and if marketing activities led to better monetization or not.

-Cohort analysis is one of the methods for researching consumer behaviour.
-It shows the behaviour of particular groups of people (cohorts) who have performed a certain action in a certain period.
+Cohort analysis is one of the methods for researching consumer behavior.
+It shows the behavior of particular groups of people (cohorts) who have performed a certain action in a certain period.

 The main feature of this analysis is that, unlike conventional graphs, cohorts show exactly the retention of users distributed over time intervals.